Datafable/gbif-data-licenses/guidelines.md

 > * Release with permission of the appropriate parties.
 > * Oregon State University data records may be used by individual researchers or research groups, but they **may not be** repackaged, resold, or **redistributed** in any form without the express written consent of a curator of the appropriate collection. […]
 > * Data are provided for personal research only.
 Data may not be used for any commercial purposes.
 Data **may not be transferred** to another database for distribution to others without prior, written permission from the Canadian Museum of Nature.
+> * […] No part of this data base may be copied or **reproduced** without written permission from the legal owner. […]

 ### Unclear

-Data distribution is interpreted as unclear if use is unclear or if there are conflicting statements in the license.
+Data distribution is interpreted as unclear if use is unclear or if there are conflicting or dubious statements in the license.

 > * […] These records are intended for use in education and research and **may not be** repackaged, **redistributed**, or sold in any form without prior written consent from the collection(s) holding such data. […] For Terms of Use specific to the Museum of Vertebrate Zoology, see **http://mvz.berkeley.edu/PDFs/MVZ_terms_of_use.pdf**
+> * For scientific and noncommercial purposes, the database can be **consulted** freely. […]

 ## Derivatives